Nik-Kudrin/ivi-selenium-tests/README.md

 ## Ivi selenium tests
-A few examples of selenium tests
+A few examples of Selenium tests

 Project is written using Java 11, TestNG